w3c/wai-curricula/content/content-author/images.md

 Informative images convey information visually, for example through a picture or illustration.
 They require a short, clear description provided in the image text alternative or through the adjacent text.
 Discuss different approaches for providing alternative text for informative images.

-Decorative images do not convey information.
-They require empty alternative text.
+When images do not convey information, they are marked as decorative with an empty alternative text.

 #### Learning Outcomes for Topic

 Students should be able to:

 * explain how people with disabilities rely on text alternatives for informative images to understand the image content
-* provide quality text alternatives that convey the information in the images using one of the following:
+* provide quality text alternatives that convey the information in the image using one of the following:
-  * clear and descriptive text alternatives associated with the images
+  * a clear and descriptive text alternative associated with the image
   * adjacent text that conveys the same information as the image
 * write text content as regular text instead of including text content in an image file
 * collaborate with designers and developers to: